Gravxd/vMenu/README.md

 ```

 ### To-Do / Suggested Ideas
+- [ ] Implement ids into notifications to cleanup / stop duplicate spammy notifications
 - [ ] Sync Time/Weather into GlobalStates
 - [ ] Add new event for ban manager so that developers can easily integrate their own anticheat/banning functions for event exploiters
 - [x] Ratelimit on close all/open all doors (exploit to make cars fly)